Should You Use A Fitness and Activity Tracker? Are they Effective and worth your money? If Yes, Which One Is The Best One?

 The GPS-enabled devices to pinpoint your exact location, measure your speed and tell more accurate results as compared to the accelerometers.
 On the other hand, because GPS uses the satellites for communication, it can be slow responding some conditions and can drain the battery of your tracker more quickly.

 d) With Screen or Without Screen

-There are fitness trackers in the market with screen and without the screen.
+There are activity trackers in the market with screen and without the screen.
 It is completely your choice i.e. what do you prefer.
-Most of the fitness trackers which have screens show some very basic information like steps count and time etc. Still you will be relying on your smartphone and the app for detailed information and data analysis.
+Most of the activity trackers which have screens show some very basic information like steps count and time etc. Still you will be relying on your smartphone and the app for detailed information and data analysis.

 e) Long Battery Life means you can collect more data without breaks